jamesfiltness/musicbrainz-elasticsearch/README.md

 # Musicbrainz Elasticsearch

-Use Logstash (jdbc plugin) to ingest artist data from the musicbrainz database in to Elasticsearch.
+Use Logstash (jdbc plugin) to ingest data from the musicbrainz database and output in to Elasticsearch indexes.
 Results are ranked by textual relevance and how popular they are.

 Musicbrainz Postgresql (VM) -> Logstash ([jdbc](https://www.elastic.co/blog/logstash-jdbc-input-plugin)) -> Elasticsearch.